ahamedafzal/Emotion_prediction/README.md

 # Emotion_prediction
- this repository deals with the nlp emotion dataset and predict the emotion.
+ This repository deals with the nlp emotion dataset and predict the emotion.